-There can be a few reasons that you are seeing low activity levels and percentages…
+These are a few possible reasons why you are seeing low activity levels and percentages:

-2. Workers being hit with inactivity warnings and then “keeping” the time – Details here
+- Workers being hit with inactivity/idle time warnings and then “keeping” the time – Details here

 The average percentage would be in the 60% range.
 Time tracked as idle will cause the activity percent to drop, as no activity is recorded (hence why we detected Idle).